Skip to main content

 Note: for MX, only AutoVPN connections are monitored for alerts.
 The connectivity status of non-Meraki site-to-site VPN cannot be monitored from both sides of the tunnel.

-• A rogue AP is detected
+• A rogue access point is detected

 • Network usage exceeds (x) KB/MB/GB/TB in 20 minutes/4 hours/1 day